US: Several police officers shot in Philadelphia | DW | 14.08.2019

 A police operation in the neighborhood of Nicetown left six officers injured.
-Authorities said the shooter was still active.
+Authorities said the shooter was still active and federal agents were on the scene.

 Philadelphia authorities said on Wednesday that several police officers have been shot in the neighborhood Nicetown, in the north part of the city.